 What changes did you need to make to your first host to allow other hosts to use it for KickStart?
 (For example, did you need to make any firewall holes?)

 Make a copy of your system journal pages that document in detail the Linux install done in class, including any post install steps done.
+Note that including a copy of a KickStart file used for the install in the journal is a good idea!
 The system journal is a vital document that is used frequently for documentation of changes and of work performed, for accountability, and for trouble-shooting.

 For this class you can use a wiki to host your system journal.
 Create (if you haven't done so previously) an account on the class wiki: YborStudent.hccfl.edu/UnixWiki.
 Then edit and create pages as necessary.
 (Use the help link for page creation and editing help.)
 What is your account name on the wiki?